 Today, data driven-business decisions are more important than ever.
 And while sometimes it’s best to go with your gut, a huge majority of business decisions need to be based on facts, figures, and metrics that tie in with your goals and aims.
 This provides you with something solid to back up your business operations and management aims.

 What is Data-Driven Decision Making?

 Key performance indicators (KPIs) and measurable goals are key factors in data-driven decision-making for the business.
 Facts and patterns gained from these insights are analyzed, and they are then put to use in order to develop activities and strategies designed to be the most beneficial for the business.
-Rather than relying on guesswork, data-driven decision making allows business professionals to leverage verified and analyzed data when working towards main business goals and objectives.
+Rather than relying on guesswork, data-driven decision-making allows business professionals to leverage verified and analyzed data when working towards main business goals and objectives.

 However, it’s important that you are set up to extract information from your data that is genuinely valuable.
-In order to do this, the data that you gather should be both accurate and relevant to the goals that you want to influence using it.
+In order to do this, the data you gather should be accurate and relevant to the goals you want to influence using it.
 Once, the tasks of collecting and analyzing data insights were all-encompassing and often led to decision-making delays; however, today, business intelligence software has made making data-driven decisions a much easier process.
 Even users who do not have deep technical expertise are able to easily extract insights from data using these programs.